autoplot/documentation/javadoc/org/autoplot/jythonsupport/JythonUtil.ScriptDescriptor.md

-# org.autoplot.jythonsupport.JythonUtil.ScriptDescriptorObject containing a description of a script, containing its parameters
+# org.autoplot.jythonsupport.JythonUtil.ScriptDescriptor

- and title describing it.
+Object containing a description of a script, containing its parameters and title describing it.

 ***
 <a name="getDescription"></a>
 # getDescription